 - In one episode of Murdoch Mysteries, Constable Crabtree invents phone tracing.

-- "Pusher" comes to mind, where Mulder and Scully try numerous times to trace Modell's call, but cannot.
-The "countdown" aspect is even more sinister in this case, because in one instance, Modell induces a heart attack in the lead detective and hangs up seconds before the call is traced.
+- In the episode "Pusher", Mulder and Scully try numerous times to trace Modell's call, but cannot.
+The "countdown" aspect is even more sinister in this case, because in one instance, Modell induces a heart attack in the lead agent and hangs up seconds before the call is traced.

 - Happens in Muppets Tonight where a pair of crewman trace the call... by methodically ripping the phone cable out of the walls.